lucasboistay/molecular_dynamics/README.md

 more complex as Neural Network.
 These datasets, being the position of every atom in the molecule, were then translated to another representation (here Coulomb Matrices).
 The Principal Component Analysis described a new space to carry our data and gave us a chance to lower the dimension of it.
-To conclude, the results are very promising for the Mo2S4 dataset, reaching a Pearson’s correlation coefficient squared (rpe) 2 = 0.958.
+To conclude, the results are very promising for the Mo2S4 dataset, reaching a Pearson’s correlation coefficient squared r² = 0.958.
 However, the Zundel dataset seems to not be easily describe by the Coulomb Matrix, certainly due to quantum mechanics playing a major role in the energy of a configuration.
 A forward task would be to try to describe it with Many-Body Tensor Representation (MBTR) or Smooth Overlap of Atomic Positions (SOAP) to overcome the lack of interesting results.